 Sreekant Narumanchi First NREL Researcher to Win an ASME K-16/EPPD Clock Award

-Each year the American Society of Mechanical Engineers (ASME) elects a winner for the K-16/ Electronic and Photonic Packaging Division (EPPD) Clock Award.
-Advanced Power Electronics and Electric Machines (APEEM) Team Leader Sreekant Narumanchi of the Transportation and Hydrogen Systems Center (THSC) is receiving this honor for 2018.
+Each year the American Society of Mechanical Engineers (ASME) elects a winner for the K-16/Electronic and Photonic Packaging Division (EPPD) Clock Award.
+Advanced Power Electronics and Electric Machines (APEEM) Team Leader Sreekant Narumanchi of the Transportation and Hydrogen Systems Center (THSC) has received this honor for 2018.
 He is the first NREL researcher chosen for the distinction.

 Narumanchi was nominated by a fellow researcher at Stanford University and supported by peers at General Electric, Intel, and Georgia Tech.

 Winners of the award are often involved in K-16 and EPPD activities.
-Narumanchi has served as a Topic Chair for the InterPACK Conference in 2015, a Track Chair for InterPACK in 2017 and is currently serving as the Technical Program Co-Chair for InterPACK in 2018.
-He has also served as Session Chair and Website Chair for the ITherm Conferences over the years.
+Narumanchi has served as a Topic Chair for the InterPACK Conference in 2015, a Track Chair for InterPACK in 2017, is currently serving as the Technical Program Co-Chair for InterPACK in 2018, and has been named Conference General Chair for InterPACK in 2019.
+He has also served as Session Chair and Website Chair for IEEE ITherm Conferences over the years.